 The demand for faster and faster delivery times reveals the dark side of summertime's Black Friday.

-And, it's not just Amazon getting in on the action and promising absurdly quick deliveries.
-Walmart, eBay and Target are all offering unbelievable bargains on fast, free shipments.
+And, it’s not just Amazon getting in on the action and promising absurdly quick deliveries.
+Walmart, eBay and Target all offer bargains on fast, free shipments.

 "The time in transit has a direct relationship to the environmental impact," said Patrick Browne, director of global sustainability at UPS, as CNN reported.
 "I don't think the average consumer understands the environmental impact of having something tomorrow vs. two days from now.
 The more time you give me, the more efficient I can be."